Home / What to Say / How To Message Her First on Hinge (Openers That Actually Get Replies)

 The honest part

 Guys overthink openers because the silence feels personal, but she isn't rejecting you, she's just not reading a generic message.
-So stop sending generic messages and let any rejection be about something real.
+A no, or a no-reply, is information, not a wound.
+So stop sending generic messages and let any silence be about something real.
 If you're spending more than ninety seconds on one opener, you're not being careful, you're stalling.
 Read her profile.
 Say the specific thing.
 Hit send.
+Then close the app and let the numbers do their job.

 Free to start · No credit card required